Tahul/vscode-commit-prompt/README.md

 ### 👥 Per repository config

-Per repository config exposes three parameters: `scopes`, `types` and `questions`.
+Per repository config exposes three parameters: `scopes`, `types`, and `questions`.

 #### _scopes_ (optional)

 Scopes is a text input by default, allowing you to define a custom scope on each commit.

-If you want to lock scopes, and specify a list, you can by using the `scopes` attribute from config.
+If you want to lock scopes and specify a list, you can by using the `scopes` attribute from config.

-Specify a list of scope, and you will be prompted to chose between them on each commit.
+Specify a list of scopes, and you will be prompted to choose between them on each commit.

 ```typescript
 const scopes: CommitPromptScopeType;